realiotech/realio-network-docs/docs/01-fullnode/02-setup.md

 ```

 #### Check the node logs
-If you want to see the current logs of the node, you can do so by running
+If you want to see the current logs of the node, you can do so by running the command:

 ```bash
 journalctl -u realio-networkd -f